thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Helipad spawn pool extension (transport helicopters starting war level 3, small chance to spawn attack helicopter starting war level 8)
 - Increased vehicle detection radius for arms dealer store
 - Increased vehicle cost on selling
-- Ability to sell cargo and flatbed trucks
+- Ability to sell cargo, flatbed trucks and police cars
+- Improvements to trader position search algorhitm
 - Mortars on milbases, outposts and airports will be surrounded by sandbags
-- Fixed static weapon bags instead of normal ones with cargo on AI rebels
+- Fixed static weapon bags instead of normal ones with cargo capacity on AI rebels
 - Reworked Sum Similar Weapons to Unlock mission parameter - no excess weapons and parasite duplicates (requires starting new game, since previous arsenal is already plagued with dupes)
+- Reduced count of players required to unflip vehicle from 4 to 3
+- Fixed PVP player vehicle ejection
+- Fixed ability to buy vehicles from black market dealer even if player has no money
 - (CUP) EUROFOR faction
 - (CUP) Occupant Side mission parameter (CDF or EUROFOR)
 - (CUP) MT-LB is capable to carry ammo boxes